peteroupc/CBOR/docs/PeterO.BigInteger.md

 is null.

  * System.ArgumentException:
-The parameter "index" is less than 0, "endIndex" is less than 0, or either is greater than the string's length, or "endIndex" is less than "index" .
+The parameter "index" is less than 0, "endIndex" is less than 0, or either is greater than the string's length, or "endIndex" is less than "index" ; or radix is less than 2 or greater than 36.

  * System.FormatException:
 The string portion is empty or in an invalid format.